wavemaker/docs/learn/how-tos/implement-openid-google-provider.md

 14. In **Summary**, review the provided information and click **Back to Dashboard**.
 You can review and edit the previously given information and return to the dashboard once reviewed.
 [![](/learn/assets/wm_openid_gc15.png)](/learn/assets/wm_openid_gc15.png)

-You have succefully created the application in Google Console.

 15. In the **Credentials** section, enter the **Authorized redirect URIs** and click **Save**.
 [![](/learn/assets/wm_openid_gc16.png)](/learn/assets/wm_openid_gc16.png)